14 Special Effects, the Digital Age, & the Future of the Movies

 Glass shots allowed for a radically new approach to what were previously called matte shots, forgoing the double-exposure, with all the inevitably jitters and shakes, in favor of a one-shot approach to compositing.
 This would be foundational to the remarkable innovations of Disney animation in the 1920s and 30s, but it also would remains the basis of much matte work going forward until the dawn of the digital age.

 I pause over this early history of special effects from a century ago to make a couple of points.
 First, special effects are fundamental and instrumental to film history from the beginning to the present.
-Some contemporary critics in like to suggest that the increasing prominence of effects in film is a new contamination of a previously “pure cinema.”
-This is a nostalgic fantasy and bears no relationship to actual film history.
+Some contemporary critics like to suggest that the increasing prominence of effects in film is a new contamination of a previously “pure cinema.”
+This is a nostalgic fantasy that bears no relationship to actual film history.
 Special effects are perhaps less “special” than essential to film.
 They are only more visible now than ever before because the digital age has opened up a whole new age of innovation and enthusiasm for the visual spectacle.
 Despite what some might suggest, however, this is neither antithetical nor foreign to film history: it is, in fact, deep in its genome.
 The history of film is every bit as much the history of special effects innovation as it is the story of narrative innovation or any of the many elements we have discussed over the previous chapters.
 Despite the claims that special-effects driven films are somehow antithetical to the “true” definition of cinema, such claims have more to do with cultural snobbery or nostalgia for an imagined past than with any realities in the actual story of the medium.

 I am not going to try to offer a comprehensive history of special effects here: there is too much to cover and indeed special effects could be the subject of a course unto itself.
 But the experimentation of a century ago helps us make sense of the remarkable period of experimentation and innovation in which we currently reside.
 After all, for all the continuities between traditional analog film and digital production and post-production, the 21st-century digital age is undeniably a new era of film production, one still in its early decades.